pezholio/playbook/guides/development-workflow.md

 1. link the Trello card to the new pull request, linking directly or by using the Trello
    [power up](https://help.trello.com/article/1021-integrating-trello-with-zendesk)
-1. move the Trello card into the 'Awaiting review column'
+1. move the card to indicate it's now ready for review by a peer

 ### Reviewing another developer's pull request

-- move the Trello card into the 'Under code review' column
+- move the Trello card to indicate you're now looking at it
 - find and read the Trello card's acceptance criteria
 - find and read through the pull request, carrying out a [code review](#code-review)
-  - if it is ready:
+  - if you think it's ready:
-    - press the merge button
+    - leave your feedback (positive comments are great to receive)
-    - delete the leftover branch
+    - approve the pull request
-    - move the Trello card into 'Deployed to Staging'
-  - if it's not ready:
+  - if you think it's ready:
-    - leave feedback
+    - leave your feedback
-    - mention the author so they're aware
+    - consider letting the author know by Slack that it's back with them

 ---